 The AGM decided to discharge the members of the board and the CEO from liability.

-The AGM approved the board's proposal for guidelines for remuneration to senior executives.
+The AGM approved the renumeration report for 2022 and the board's proposal for guidelines for remuneration to senior executives.
 The guidelines are designed in accordance with the Swedish Government’s principles for remuneration and are published at the Vattenfall website under the headline corporate governance.
 Corporate governance - Vattenfall

 Election of board members